-When the sun goes down and the temperature cools, hermit crabs will emerge from hiding.
-This is the time they seek food and water.
-They will traverse a beach, seeking nourishment and hydration.
-Upon eating their fill, hermit crabs return to the safety of their burrow.
+This is when they seek food and water, so they’ll traverse the beach, seeking nourishment and hydration.
+Upon eating their fill, hermit crabs return to the safety of their burrows.

-Pet hermit crabs begin life in the wild as breeding in captivity is practically unheard of in hermit crabs.
-This means that they will be accustomed to eating daily, so you need to replicate this in captivity.
+Pet hermit crabs begin life in the wild because breeding in captivity is practically unheard of in hermit crabs.
+They’ll be accustomed to eating daily, so you must replicate this in captivity.

 How Long Can Hermit Crabs Live Without Food or Water?

 Hermit crabs can survive for up to two weeks without eating or drinking.
-However, survival is different from thriving.
+However, survival is entirely different from growing and thriving.

-Many people assume that hermit crabs can survive for a long time without nourishment as they burrow for weeks at a time while molting.
-This is not entirely accurate.
-While hermit crabs may stay under the substrate during a molt, they do not deprive themselves of food or water.
+Many owners assume that hermit crabs can survive for a long time without nourishment as they burrow for weeks while molting, but this isn’t entirely accurate.
+While hermit crabs may stay under the substrate during a molt, they don’t deprive themselves of food or water.

-Hermit crabs understand when a molt is impending.
-They will take this opportunity to eat and drink more than usual.
-This helps them to add additional fat onto their exoskeleton and store water in their shells.
+Hermit crabs understand when a molt is impending, so they’ll take this opportunity to eat and drink more than usual.
+This helps them add fat to their exoskeleton and store water in their shells.

 While molting, hermit crabs sustain themselves on their shed exoskeleton.
-As noted, this will contain more fat than usual.
-This will keep them nourished throughout the process.
+As noted, this will contain more fat than usual, keeping them nourished throughout the process.
 Likewise, water stored in the shell provides hydration until they eventually resurface.

 What Happens When Hermit Crabs Stop Eating or Drinking?

 As well as quenching thirst, drinking water keeps the gills moist.
-If these gills dry out, breathing becomes increasingly difficult.
-This will eventually lead to your hermit crabs suffocating.
+If their gills dry out, breathing becomes more difficult, eventually suffocating the hermit crabs.

-Hermit crabs don’t just use food for energy; they also need protein and calcium to maintain a strong, healthy exoskeleton.
-These nutrients are gained from food.
-If your hermit crabs are not eating, they will grow increasingly frail.
+Hermit crabs don’t just use food for energy; they need protein and calcium to maintain a strong, healthy exoskeleton.
+If your hermit crabs aren’t eating, they’ll grow increasingly unwell.

 My Hermit Crab Won’t Eat

 Some hermit crabs are pedantic about when they eat.
-If you serve dinner at sundown, not all of them will immediately eat.
-Some prefer to dine later in comparative privacy.
+If you provide food at sundown, not all of them will immediately eat, as some prefer to have their meals later in privacy.

-As hermit crabs are nocturnal animals, they may be eating after dark.
+Hermit crabs are nocturnal animals, so they likely eat food after dark.
 If you leave food overnight and it has disappeared by morning, this will be the explanation.

 Hermit crabs eat every day, but they eat in small quantities.
-If you place large amounts of food in an enclosure, there may be a lot left.
-This can give the impression that the hermit crabs are starving themselves.
+If you place large amounts of food in a tank, a lot may be left, creating the impression that hermit crabs are starving themselves.

 The hermit crabs may have eaten their fill.
-Don’t forget that the food you serve in a dish is not the only thing that hermit crabs eat.
-They may also have eaten any insects in their enclosure, as well as wood, moss, and algae.
+Don’t forget that the food you serve in a dish isn’t the only thing that hermit crabs eat, as they may have eaten insects, wood, moss, and algae.

 Negative Connotations with Food

 Hermit crabs can forge an emotional connection with food.
-They certainly know what they like.
-More importantly, they will always remember a negative experience.
-As per The Biological Bulletin, hermit crabs will avoid food that previously made them unwell.
+More importantly, they’ll remember a negative experience.
+As per The Biological Bulletin, hermit crabs will avoid food that led to sickness.

-For example, hermit crabs may show a sudden and unexpected aversion to fresh fruit.
-This may be down to fussiness.
-Alternatively, your hermit crabs may have buried fruit until it went rotten.
+For example, hermit crabs may show a sudden and unexpected aversion to fresh fruit, which may be due to fussiness.
+However, hermit crabs may have buried fruit until it went rotten.

-If the hermit crabs ate this spoilt fruit and experienced negative physical side effects, it will not be forgotten.
-They will retain a memory of how the food made them feel.
-As a result, they have no intention of experiencing such physical distress again.
+If hermit crabs ate this spoilt fruit and experienced negative physical side effects, they’ll remember how the food made them feel.

 Excessive External Stimulation

-If you’ve moved the aquarium, this could explain their reluctance to eat.
-They are now picking up on external sounds, such as music or TV.
+If you’ve moved the tank, this could explain their reluctance to eat, as they’re picking up on external sounds, such as music or TV.
 If you provide quieter surroundings, the situation may improve.

 Lack of Saltwater

-Hermit crabs need two disparate water sources in their habitat.
-One of these should contain freshwater and the other saltwater.
-The latter is critical when it comes to feeding, as is appropriate humidity.
-Without these elements, hermit crabs cannot smell food.
+Hermit crabs need two disparate water sources in their habitat: freshwater and saltwater.
+The latter is critical regarding feeding, as is appropriate humidity.
+Without them, hermit crabs can’t smell food.

-Proceedings of the Royal Society explains how hermit crabs rely on water vapor to activate their sense of smell.
+Proceedings of the Royal Society explain how hermit crabs rely on water vapor to activate their sense of smell.
 If they scent something tasty, their antennae will start to twitch.
-They will investigate the food source and, under ordinary circumstances, eat.
+Then, they’ll investigate the food source and, under ordinary circumstances, eat.

-If the habitat has a humidity below 80% or no marine salt in the water bowl, these senses are blocked.
-Hermit crabs will never eat what they cannot smell.
-Rectifying these issues may stimulate a hermit crab’s appetite.
+These senses are blocked if the humidity level’s below 80% or there’s no marine salt in the water bowl.
+Hermit crabs will never eat what they can’t smell, so rectifying these issues may stimulate appetite.

-Hermit crabs remain burrowed under the substrate throughout PPS.
-This is known as de-stressing.
-You mustn’t disturb your hermit crabs at this point.
-They will emerge when they are ready and will hopefully start to eat.
+Hermit crabs remain burrowed under the substrate throughout PPS, which is called de-stressing.
+You mustn’t disturb them at this point, as they’ll emerge when they’re ready to eat.

-Be aware that stressed hermit crabs may shed limbs.
-This could include their claws (chelipeds.)
-These will regrow during the next molt.
-In the meantime, the hermit crab will be unable to eat.
+Be aware that stressed hermit crabs may shed limbs, including their claws (chelipeds), which will regrow during the next molt.
+In the meantime, the hermit crab will struggle to eat.

-Hermit crabs eat by picking up food with their large claw.
-They move the for toward the mouth and guide it in using the small claw.
-If your hermit crabs lack these appendages, they’ll need to be hand-fed.
+Hermit crabs eat by picking up food with their large claw, moving it toward the mouth, and guiding it with their small claw.
+If your hermit crabs lack these appendages, they must be hand-fed.

-Hermit crabs are not susceptible to any species-specific diseases.
-They also do not develop common health complaints that plague mammals, like cancer.
-Hermit crabs can still grow sick, though.
+Hermit crabs aren’t susceptible to species-specific diseases and don’t develop common health complaints that affect mammals.
+However, hermit crabs can still grow sick.

-A hermit crab that refuses to eat is not sustainable.
-Skipping one meal is not a problem, but if the loss of appetite starts to run into several days, you’ll need to address the issue.
+A hermit crab that refuses to eat isn’t sustainable.
+Skipping one meal isn’t a problem, but you’ll need to address the issue if the loss of appetite lasts several days.
 Here’s how:

 Offer Different Food

-No matter how much your hermit crab enjoys certain foods, never subject them to the same meal day after day.
+No matter how much your hermit crab enjoys certain foods, never subject them to the same daily meal.
 Always keep an array of different foods on hand to prevent them from growing bored.

 Make Existing Food More Tempting

-It may not always be possible to find unique food.
-Familiarity can breed contempt when it comes to nourishment.
+Finding different food may not always be possible, and familiarity can breed contempt regarding nourishment.
 Spruce up existing foods to make them more appealing.
 Sweet flavors and sensations work well.

 If your hermit crabs ignore fresh fruit as they ate it yesterday, glaze it with honey, natural jam, or preserves.
 The sweet scent will capture the imagination of your hermit crabs.
-They will likely rapidly descent upon their meal, demonstrating a renewed zeal for this previously ignored food.
+They’ll likely rapidly descend upon their meal, demonstrating a renewed zeal for this previously ignored food.